cloudlinux/cloudlinux-doc/docs/limits/README.md

 All outgoing IP packets generated inside LVE container are marked with LVE identifier.
 Traffic control utility tc from iproute2 package uses this marker to set required bandwidth.

 :::tip Note
-CloudLinux doesn’t limit the network traffic itself, it only marks IP packets with specific LVE id.
+CloudLinux OS Shared doesn’t limit the network traffic itself, it only marks IP packets with specific LVE id.
 :::

 **Example 1:**